 \section{Introduction}

 Dwarf carbon (dC) stars are \textit{main-sequence} stars that show molecular absorption bands of C, such as C$_2$, CN, and CH, in their optical spectra.
 Traditionally, carbon stars were thought to be enhanced intrinsically.
 Stars on the thermally pulsing (TP) phase of the asymptotic giant branch (AGB) experience shell He flashes.
 These He flashes cause strong convection in the intershell region, with resulting dredge-up \citep[the third dredge-up;][]{Iben1974} of He fusion products, namely carbon.
-If enough carbon is dredged up into the atmosphere of the AGB star to turn C/O $> 1$, the carbon preferentially binds with oxygen to form CO, leaving excess carbon to form the aforementioned molecules of C$_2$, CN, and CH.
+As carbon-enriched material dredged up into the atmosphere of the AGB star then accretes onto its main sequence companion, that carbon preferentially binds with oxygen to form CO, and as C/O exceeds unity on the dwarf, the excess carbon is free to form the aforementioned molecules of C2, CN, and CH.

 This traditional explanation for C stars made it surprising when \citet{Dahn1977} found the first dwarf carbon star, G77-61.
-As dCs are main-sequence stars (hydrogen core fusing), they could not have produced their own carbon, nor could they have experienced the third dredge-up necessary to bring this carbon to their envelopes.
-G77-61, and the hundreds of dC stars found since, must have been extrinsically enriched with C. \citet{Dahn1977} put forth a few theories for this extrinsic carbon enhancement, with the preferred method being binary mass transfer.
+As dCs are main-sequence stars , they could not have produced their own carbon, nor could they have experienced the third dredge-up necessary to bring this carbon to their envelopes.
+G77-61, and the hundreds of dC stars found since, must have been extrinsically enriched with carbon. \citet{Dahn1977} put forth a few theories for this extrinsic carbon enhancement, with the preferred method being binary mass transfer.